 Gently pat the skin dry.

-Don't use a hydrogen peroxide mixture directly on your skin unless your doctor specifically tells you to do so.
+Don't use a hydrogen peroxide mixture directly on your skin unless your healthcare provider specifically tells you to do so.
 Hydrogen peroxide can irritate the skin and increase the risk for infection.
 If you are told to use a hydrogen peroxide mixture on your skin, be sure to rinse the area with normal saline afterward.

 Put a clean, precut gauze pad under the neck plate.
 This pad protects your skin.
 Don't cut a gauze pad.
 The frayed edges will increase risk for infection and a loose thread could potentially be inhaled into the trach.